hopeross/psrails-learning/README.md

   * cool how there's an instance method to deal with the encryption password validation nightmare
 * Lesson 31 - Current User
   * Is it weird that I'm finding this to be fun?
+* Lesson 32 - Sign Out
+  * That was remarkably easy.
+Figured it was a delete the session cookie dance or something.
+Nope.
+Set session user
+  * id to nil.
+Ruby magic ensues.
 *